The Most Common Interview Questions

 Are you the one?

-Diving straight in and pointing out the best skills you have that coincide with that specific jobs requirements will show you know what you’re talking about.
+Diving straight in and pointing out the best skills you have that coincide with the requirements of that specific job will show you know what you’re talking about.
 It will prove that you’re very prepared as well.

 Are you a Team Player?